Skip To Main Content

 Term Expiration: 2027

-A native New Yorker, Cabrera-Cook earned a Bachelor’s Degree from Texas A&M University-Commerce and her Associate's Degree from Southwestern Christian.
-She’s lived in Cedar Hill for 18 years and is a proud parent of a Cedar Hill High School rising junior and a Bessie Coleman Middle School rising seventh grader and a 2022 CHHS Graduate.
+Originally from New York, Cabrera-Cook has called Cedar Hill home for the past 18 years.
+She holds a Bachelor’s Degree from Texas A&M University-Commerce and an Associate’s Degree from Southwestern Christian College.
+She is the proud parent of three Longhorns — a Cedar Hill High School rising junior, a Bessie Coleman Middle School rising seventh grader, and a 2022 CHHS graduate.

-Cabrera-Cook is a member of the Central Pointe Church of Christ in Dallas.
-She’s been a member of Delta Sigma Theta Sorority, Incorporated for 30 years.
-She’s currently a member of the Southwest Dallas County Alumnae Chapter of Delta Sigma Theta Incorporated.
+Cabrera-Cook is an active member of Central Pointe Church of Christ in Dallas and has proudly been a member of Delta Sigma Theta Sorority, Incorporated , for over 30 years, currently serving in the Southwest Dallas County Alumnae Chapter.
+Her unwavering commitment to education, leadership, and advocacy drives her mission to foster inclusive, informed, and empowered communities.

 Dr. Lester Singleton